Raising great kids takes work. My ten best parenting and grandparenting tips.

 For instance, and with profound respect for parenting, I don’t believe in spoiling any child who has to grow up in this world and be an adult.
 To further clarify, loving someone and spoiling someone are two different mindsets.

 In particular, loving someone and spoiling them are two different things.
 I get it if you consider spoiling them to be a figure of speech, but if you are raising kids, teaching them to live a healthy life in a difficult world is a wonderful gift to them.
 You will have to work at it.

 I pour love on my grandkids, but anyone who is treated like they are the center of the universe on a regular basis will become someone others won’t want to be around.

 At the heart of the matter, it is both lazy and destructive to not pay attention to how your behavior affects the children around you and adjust.

 So, here are my top ten parenting/grandparenting tips for raising great kids:

 1. Model and require good behavior.
-If you expect kids to mind, speak to you with respect, then model that behavior.
+If you expect kids to mind, and speak to you with respect, then model that behavior.